From online research, hopefully correct: [corrections requested]

 Nathaniel Trull Ewer, Sr., received a patent in 1924 for a foam stablilizer.

-If you have corrections to the information above, or additions to it, please leave a comment or contact me directly.
+If you have corrections to the information above, or additions to it, please leave a comment for the benefit of other researchers.

 View Larger Map